 Ottawa University transfers directly all associate and baccalaureate credit evaluated by the ACE as defined in the Guide to Evaluation of Educational Experiences in the Armed Forces.
-Credits that are given a vocational designation by ACE transfer after the completion of 20 semester credit hours of Ottawa University coursework.
-Students requesting evaluation of military training must provide original documentation to the registrar at their

-Ottawa University campus.
+Students requesting evaluation of military training must provide original documentation to the registrar at their Ottawa University campus.
 The documents will be photocopied and the originals returned to the student.
-The following are acceptable source documents for military credit evaluation: DD-214 Transfer or Discharge Papers; DD-295 Military Evaluation of Educational Experiences; AARTS Army/American Council on Education Registry Transcript System (transcripts are available for service on/after October 1, 1981; students must request the transcript on form DD-5454); Certificate of Course Completion for a Military Occupational Specialty (MOS).
+The following are acceptable source documents for military credit evaluation: DD-214 Transfer or Discharge Papers; DD-295 Military Evaluation of Educational Experiences; AARTS Army/American Council on Education Registry Transcript System (transcripts are available for service on/after October 1, 1981;. students must request the transcript on form DD-5454); Certificate of Course Completion for a Military Occupational Specialty (MOS).